thecaffiend/jupyternb_to_c_over_websockets/README.md

   in the notebook better soon.

 ### client_side TODO:
+* Add doc to the notebook for usage and assumptions.
 * make able to send/receive custom messages (to be used server_side for filling in C struct wrappers)
 * customizable ports (really, customizable many things)